-- A. Models Christ-like behavior in word and deed in relationships with staff, donors, trustees, volunteers, men, women, children and families (1 Tim.
-4:12). - B. Responsible for exercising Christ-like confrontational skills (as they arise) while engaging in interpersonal relationships, beginning with one-on-one confrontation utilizing the D.I.S.C. profile as a guide for this confrontation (Mt.
-18:15-17). - C. Recognize and respond humbly to the differences in learning and communication styles, as well as cultural and philosophical perspectives of residents, families and staff while utilizing D.I.S.C. to better understand who they are and how to communicate to them (Gal.
+- A. Model Christ-like behavior in word and deed in relationships with staff, donors, trustees, volunteers, men, women, children and families (1 Tim.
+4:12). - B. Responsible for exercising Christ-like confrontational skills (as they arise) while engaging in interpersonal relationships (Mt.
+18:15-17). - C. Recognize and respond humbly to the differences in learning and communication styles, as well as cultural and philosophical perspectives of residents, families and staff (Gal.
 3:28). - D. Demonstrate biblical conflict resolution skills with residents, staff and family members, beginning with confession of personal responsibility in the conflict being addressed (1 Jn.
-1:9). - E. Actively pursues opportunities for fellowship, friendship and community-building with other staff members, remembering that each staff person is a brother or sister in Christ (Heb.
+1:9). - E. Actively pursue opportunities for fellowship, friendship and community-building with other staff members, remembering that each staff person is a brother or sister in Christ (Heb.
 10:24). - F. Recognize the emotional needs, family dynamics and other personal difficulties of the other staff members and respond with love and prayer (Jn.
 15:12-14). - G. Demonstrate Christian wife/mother roles to help the children identify and define those traits to assist them in developing their own Christian family (Eph.
-5:25-30).

-7. Development and Implementation of the Plan of Care "And the King will answer them, 'Truly, I say to you, as you did it to one of the least of these brothers of Mine, you did to Me.'"
-Matthew 25:40, ESV

-- A. Demonstrate active participation in the admissions process in cooperation with the caseworker and Social Services in pursing appropriate children for placement, knowing the importance of wisely taking care of children (Jas.
+5:25-30). - G. Development and Implementation of the Plan of Care "And the King will answer them, 'Truly, I say to you, as you did it to one of the least of these brothers of Mine, you did to Me."
+Matthew 25:40, ESV - A. Demonstrate active participation in the admissions process in cooperation with the caseworker and Social Services in pursing appropriate children for placement, knowing the importance of wisely taking care of children (Jas.
 1:27). - B. In conjunction with the child and Caseworker, wisely and prayerfully assist in the initial development, and implementation of children's Plan Of Care (POC) (Jas.
 5:13-16). - C. Be responsible, in conjunction with the children and Caseworker, for the timely review, development, implementation of each child's POC-making sure to "test all things" and "hold on to what is good" (1 Thess.
 5:21, HCSB). - D. Graciously implement the child's POC into the daily routine, recognizing God's call to help in the healing process (Mt.
 10:8). - E. Keep timely, accurate and consistent records or logs on the medical, children in their discipline, activities, progress and any other significant incidents of the cottage-keeping a record of the work God has done (Ps.
 66:5) and acting in a manner that is above reproach (Titus 1:7). - F. Control the tongue by respecting the confidentiality of information concerning the child's (or family's) physical, mental and social background (James 3:1-12). - G. Develop and maintain positive working relationships with the child's parent(s), (and/or relative, or managing conservators), along with service providers such as schools, doctors and counselors.
 Use these relationships to be a witness for the Lord, advocate for the child and representative of OBHC (2 Cor.
 9:13).